Theosdoor/Durhack-2023-Hands2Text/README.md

 - [Devpost](https://durhack-2023.devpost.com/)

 ## I Introduction
 For our 24-hour hack we created a convoluted neural network (CNN) model (goated.keros) that takes images of ASL signs for letters of the alphabet, and returns the letter represented.
 We developed a web interface for this, where users could take photos of their signs to communicate more easily with others online.
+However, unfortunately we found it surprisingly difficult to program the ability to submit a photo through the website (via the webcam or otherwise) which could then be predicted by our model, and we didn't manage to complete this in time.
+Although, this would be a great improvement if we tried such a project again.

 Our CNN model was developed on [this example](https://www.kaggle.com/code/madz2000/cnn-using-keras-100-accuracy/notebook).
-We trained it on 50 x 50 pixel images with greyscale values between 0-255.

-goated.keros was our original model, with 20 epochs. goated2.keros underwent 30 epochs.
+We trained it on 50 x 50 pixel images with greyscale values between 0-255. goated.keros was our original model, with 20 epochs. goated2.keros underwent 30 epochs.

-## II How to use the website
-...
-## III How to use the CNN without the website
+## II How to use the CNN without the website
 **Input:** Single 50 x 50 pixel image with greyscale values between 0-255.
 **Using the model:**  First, load the model:
 ```